noisya55616/deca-notes/pi-notes/ba-core/emotional-intelligence.md

 ## Standard: Understands techniques, strategies, and systems used to foster selfunderstanding and enhance relationships with others

+Again, this is all stuff for MC's, for the most part.
+Don't worry about applying most of these in roleplay.

 ### Performance Element: Foster self-understanding to recognize the impact of personal feelings on others.

 #### Performance Indicators: